MauserwithRGB/Semester-1_Assignments/README.txt

 This repository contains the assignments for my Programming Fundamentals class in the first semester of my CS degree.
+All of the code is in C.